dan-riera-dev/livefront/README.md

 - Implement lazy loading for images to optimize page performance and reduce initial load times.
 - Further enhance accessibility features to provide an inclusive experience for all users.
 - Reduce styling to be more concise and centralized, apply global styling where relevant.

+### Known Issues
+- The API returns a default placeholder image, which I replace with my own default image.
+This replacement causes a delay in image loading, as noted in point 2 of the Improvement Opportunities.

  ### Tested Browsers
   - Tested on Chrome, Safari, FireFox and mobile iOS and Android